CodeShield-Security/Log4JShell-Bytecode-Detector/README.md

 ## Disclaimers

 The list of hashes and maven artifacts is not complete.
-We'll regularly update the lists.
+We will regularly update the lists.

 ## Authors